Clemapfel/mousetrap/docs/00_index.md

 + people already intimately familiar with GTK4 & GLib
 + applications intended for non-desktop machines, such as mobile phones, video game consoles, microcontrollers
 + low-resolution displays (< 400x300 px)
-+ applications requiring a large number of widgets on screen (> 100 000, for example viewing a dataset with millions of entries)
++ applications requiring a large number of widgets on screen (> 100000, for example. viewing a dataset with millions of entries)
 + applications requiring a refresh rate different from that of the monitor

 ---